← Statement Notes index

 Agreement signed by LOTOS Exploration and Production Norge AS

 LOTOS Exploration and Production Norge AS (“LOTOS E&P Norge AS”) was a party to proceedings held before an arbitration court in Norway in connection with claims filed by Single Buoy Moorings Inc. (“SBM”), the supplier of a MOPU (Mobile Offshore Production Unit) for the operation of the YME field, against Talisman Energy Norge AS, the operator of the YME field (“Talisman”, the “Operator”) and the other YME licence holders.
 The share of SBM’s claims attributable to LOTOS E&P Norge AS was 20%.

-As at December 31st 2014, available cash deposited in the escrow account, denominated in the presentation currency, was recognised in the amount of PLN 179,377 thousand under Other assets.
-The available provision for future costs of removal of the MOPU and disassembly of the related fixed assets was recognised in the amount of PLN 94,312 thousand under the current portion of Other liabilities and provisions.
-As the amount of the provision is the Management Board's best estimate as at the reporting date, the assumptions may be subject to reasonable changes that may in the future cause the need to remeasure the provisions for future costs of decommissioning of the platform.
+As at December 31st 2015, available cash deposited in the escrow account, denominated in the presentation currency, was recognised in the amount of PLN 108,540 thousand under Other assets in the statement of financial position.
+The available provision for future costs of removal of the MOPU and disassembly of the related fixed assets was recognised in the amount of PLN 39,087 thousand under the current portion of Other liabilities and provisions.
+As the amount of the provision is the Management Board’s best estimate as at the reporting date, the assumptions may be subject to reasonable changes that may in the future cause the need to remeasure the provisions for future costs of decommissioning of the platform.

 Proceedings involving LOTOS Petrobaltic S.A.

-As at December 31st 2014 and 2013, no liability towards AGR Subsea Ltd. was recognised by the Group in these consolidated financial statements.
+As at December 31st 2015 and 2014, no liability towards AGR was recognised by the Group in these consolidated financial statements.

 Given the complex nature of the dispute, it is difficult to assess the risk arising in relation to the court proceedings, because if the judgement is unfavourable to one of the parties, that party may have to incur additional expenses related to the proceedings, including costs of legal representation and costs of enforcement.